 The Nikon 85mm 1.8 G, released in January 2012, is part of Nikon’s 1.8 G series lineup of lenses.

-These lenses are excellent choices for hobbyist photographers or professional photographers on a budget.
-I for one fall into the latter category and this lens has served me very well.
+These lenses are great choices for hobbyist photographers or professional photographers on a budget.

 There’s even a few areas where this lens outperforms the three-times-as-expensive Nikkor 85mm f 1.4.